Lawrence County, PA

-In the Spring of 2016 a report was released by the Institute to Address Commercial Sexual Exploitation in Pennsylvania at Villanova University Charles Widger School of Law.
-The report presented county-level data on arrests for purchasing sex in Pennsylvania (the state has separate statutes for buying versus selling sex) during calendar years 2014-2015.
+In the Spring of 2016, a report was released by the Institute to Address Commercial Sexual Exploitation in Pennsylvania at Villanova University Charles Widger School of Law.
+The report presented county-level data on arrests for purchasing sex in Pennsylvania (the state has separate statutes for sex buyers versus prostituted persons) during calendar years 2014-2015.
 The report’s data comes from the Administrative Office of Pennsylvania Courts, and during 2014-2015 there were four arrests in Lawrence County that were charged under the statute for purchasing sex (18 Pa.C.S. § 5902(e)).
 It is important to note that there may have been larger numbers of sex buyer arrests, since some cities and counties choose to handle such cases by issuing civil citations for violating local prostitution ordinances rather than charging with violating state criminal law.

 - New Castle Police Department

 - Lawrence County Drug Task Force Special Investigations Unit

 Reverse Stings, Identity Disclosure: